 “Typical bounty hunter scum.”
 Maxim takes a step toward Wil.

-“I wouldn’t.”
-Wil says, “One word and Ghost will send a few thousand volts through you.
+“I wouldn’t,” Wil warns.
+“One word and Ghost will send a few thousand volts through you.
 Won’t kill ya, but you’ll wake up with a killer headache.”

-Raising her hands, Zephyr turns from Maxim to Wil, “What can we tell you to make you believe us?
-Handing us over to Peacekeeper command is a death sentence for us both, and I assume you’re not going to hand us back to the Partherians.
+Raising her hands, Zephyr turns from Maxim to Wil.
+“What can we tell you to make you believe us?
+Handing us over to Peacekeeper Command is a death sentence for us both, and I assume you’re not going to hand us back to the Partherians.
 Is there a bounty?
 How much is it?
 Maybe we can pay more?
 Work off the debt or something?”
-She pauses, looks at Wil again, “And really?
-Human?
+She pauses, before looking at Wil again.
+“And really, you’re human?
 Since when are humans out here?
-I didn’t even know you had space flight.
-Really?
-The GC has lifted the ban?”
+I didn’t even know you had space flight—has the GC lifted the ban?”

-Wil stands and walks over to another station, “Bounty?
-There’s no bounty on you, in fact, there’s no record of you, other than a news blurb buried in the feeds about two rogue Peacekeepers captured by the Partherians for trafficking in contraband, the Peacekeepers didn’t even try to negotiate getting you back.
+Wil stands and walks over to another station.
+“Bounty?
+There’s no bounty on you, in fact, there’s no record of you, other than a news blurb buried in the feeds about two rogue Peacekeepers captured by the Partherians for trafficking in contraband.
+The Peacekeepers didn’t even try to negotiate getting you back.
 Hate to break it to you, but you’ve been disavowed.
-As for your other question, yes, I really am a human, flesh and blood, red blood in case you were gonna ask.
-As to how I got out here, it’s a long story, I’m pretty sure I’m the only one, which suits me just fine.
-No, the GC hasn’t lifted the ban.”
+As for your other question, yes, I am a human, flesh and blood—red blood, in case you were gonna ask.
+As to how I got out here, it’s a long story; I’m pretty sure I’m the only one, which suits me just fine.
+And no, the GC hasn’t lifted the ban.”
 He starts flipping switches and adjusting settings.
-Zephyr assumes getting ready to make a call to Peacekeeper command.
+Zephyr assumes he is getting ready to make a call to Peacekeeper Command.

-“Look, whether you believe us or not, or even care, it doesn’t matter.
+“Look,” she says, “whether you believe us or not, or even care, it doesn’t matter.
 We’re trying to stop a war.
-The Peacekeepers are planning to stir up a few regional brush fires to force unaffiliated systems to joint GC.
+The Peacekeepers are planning to stir up a few regional brush fires to force unaffiliated systems to join GC.
 We found out and got set up.
-I’m guessing the Partherians got an anonymous tip that a Peacekeeper shuttle was carrying contraband through their territory and what do you know, found us.
-Our superiors hid something, we were never told what it was we were accused of carrying.”
+I’m guessing the Partherians got an anonymous tip that a Peacekeeper shuttle was carrying contraband through their territory and, what do you know, they found us.
+Our superiors hid something—we were never told what it was we were accused of carrying.”

-Will looks up from what he’s doing, “Go figure right?
-Group calls themselves Peacekeepers, works for the hugest galactic government, you’d think would consider it a job well done, peace and all, but nope, always looking for more reasons to exist, and expand your power base.
+Will looks up from what he’s doing.
+“Go figure, right?
+Group calls themselves Peacekeepers, works for the hugest galactic government—you’d think they’d consider it a job well done, with the peace and all, but nope, always looking for more reasons to exist and expand your power base.
 Y’all are a lot like humans, know that?
 Remind me to tell you about my bank.”

-“What he means is greed is universal.”
-Zephyr says, staring at Wil, “If there’s no bounty, why did you rescue us from the Partherians?”
+“What he means, is that greed is universal,” Zephyr says, staring hard at Wil.
+“So if there’s no bounty, why did you rescue us from the Partherians?”

-Turning from the station, Wil gestures to the nearest seats and walks back to his pilot station.
-“Tell me a tale, we’ve got a while before we get there.”
+Turning away from the display, Wil gestures to the nearest seats and walks back to his pilot station.
+“Tell me the whole story—we’ve got a while before we get there.”